-Mr. Leung Chi Hung, an Independent Non-executive Director of the Company, has been appointed as an independent non-executive director of Evergreen International Holdings Limited (a company listed on the Stock Exchange) with effect from 15th October, 2020.
+Mr. Leung Chi Hung, an Independent Non-executive Director of the Company, resigned as an independent non-executive director of Evergreen International Holdings Limited (a company listed on the Stock Exchange) with effect from 5th January, 2022.

 Save as disclosed above, there is no other changes in the Directors' information required to be disclosed pursuant to Rule 13.51B (1) of the Listing Rules.